monkeytest15/A-ReactNative-TesterHome/README.md

 ### About
-This is a react-native ios app for https://testerhome.com Powerd By ES6 + JSX + ReactNative
+This is a react-native ios app for https://testerhome.com

+Written By ES6 + JSX + ReactNative

 ### Demo
 ![Demo](demo.gif)

 ### Thanks
-react-native-refreshable-listview
+1. react-native-refreshable-listview
-react-native-scrollable-tab-view
+2. react-native-scrollable-tab-view
-superagent
+3. superagent

 ### How to run
 Just see https://facebook.github.io/react-native/docs/getting-started.html#content